QUBIC VII: The feedhorn-switch system of the technological demonstrator: Switch system

 \subsection{Single channel prototype}

-We developed a single channel prototype at the APC Laboratory in Paris \cite{Bordier2014} to test the electromagnetic performance, the effectiveness of the linear motion design and the compatibility with the cryogenic environment.
+We developed a single channel prototype at the APC Laboratory in Paris \newd{\cite{Bordier2014}} to test the electromagnetic performance, the effectiveness of the linear motion design and the compatibility with the cryogenic environment.
 We realized both the single channel prototype and the full array for the QUBIC TD in Al-6061T6.
-The 3-D sketch in figure~\ref{switch_signle_channel_prototype} shows the switch with the lid cut out to uncover the coil pulling the shutter inside a 150\,$\mu$m gap placed between the two sections of the circular waveguide.
-When the shutter is outside the waveguide, the switch is on and the coil is not biased.
-To mask the gap, a choke trap is milled around one of the waveguides.
+The 3-D sketch in figure~\ref{switch_signle_channel_prototype} shows the single channel switch without the lid to highlight the coil pulling the shutter inside a 200\,$\mu$m gap, in between the two sections of the circular \newb{waveguide}.
+Details of the choke trap are also given.
+When the shutter is outside the \newb{waveguide}, the switch is on and the coil is not biased.
 The shutter movements are limited by a couple of stainless steel alignment pins.

-The prototype was tested several times @77K (LN2) to verify the coil lifetime.
+The prototype was tested four times in liquid nitrogen (LN2) at 77\,K to verify the coil lifetime.
+In each thermal cycle the switch worked at 50 Hz, accumulating hundred thousands operations.
 The functionality of the back and forth movement of the shutter was verified by means of an optical fiber.
 This prototype never showed any issue in LN2.